Jeyatharsini/splunk-sdk-android/README.md

-In the Splunk Android SDK "example" directory , I have included a few files from a demo Android application I created that utilizes the SDK.It's not the full project contents , but it is the main files that you can use a reference to get up and running.
+In the Splunk Android SDK "example" directory , I have included a few files from a demo Android application I created that utilizes the SDK.It's not the full project contents , but it is the main files that you can use as a reference to get up and running.
+Note, they are just for reference , they won't compile without the various other dependencies from the demo Android application project.

 * AndroidManifest.xml : examples of the required declarations (permissions,
 service definition etc..)
 * LoggingService.java : an Android Service for logging events to Splunk
-* MainActivity.java : contains example of firing off a realtime search and then listening for results.This particular search is triggered by clicking a button.
+* MainActivity.java : contains an example of firing off a realtime search and then listening for results.This particular search is triggered by clicking a button.
 The search results are for twitter events that get rendered in the Android UI.
 The rendering is the tweeter's profile pic, handle and the tweet they sent.